Kal Naga

-He has also been successful across many Arab TV networks as a host for prime-time shows from 1997 until 2005.
+He was also successful as a host for prime-time shows on many Arab TV networks from 1997 until 2005.

 Early years

 Naga was born in Heliopolis, a cosmopolitan neighborhood of Cairo, Egypt.
 His father, the late Egyptian army major General Mohamed-Sami Aboul-Naga (اللواء أ.ح / محمد-سامي السيد أبو النجا), came from a traditional family of major landowners in ad-Daqahliyah, Aga, Egypt that was mostly confiscated during the Nasser revolution of 1952 and its Land reform in Egypt.
-His mother revealed in 2013 that he is a descendant of the Islamic prophet Muhammad through Fatima Az-Zahraa and Imam Husayn ibn Ali son of Ali ibn Abi Talib.
-He is the younger brother of American-based Egyptian architect Tarek Naga, and architect Seif Abol Naga, who appeared in the classic film Empire M.
+His mother revealed in 2013 that he is a descendant of the Islamic prophet Muhammad through Fatima Az-Zahraa and Imam Husayn ibn Ali, son of Ali ibn Abi Talib.
+He is the younger brother of American-based Egyptian architect Tarek Naga and architect Seif Abol Naga, who appeared in the classic film Empire M.

-During his childhood, Khaled Abol Naga spent much time with his elder brother Tarek, who lives in the US, whom he has said served as a major influence on his character growing up.
+During his childhood, Khaled Abol Naga spent much time with his elder brother Tarek, who lives in the US, whom he has said had a significant influence on his character growing up.
 Khaled was naturally interested in acting at an early age and appeared in a film (Madness of Love) starring Naglaa Fathi.
-He attended St. George's College school for his primary education, graduated as an engineer of electrical telecommunications from the renowned Ain Shams University Faculty of Engineering (ASUFE) and American University in Cairo.
+He attended St. George's College school for his primary education, graduated as an electrical telecommunications engineer from the renowned Ain Shams University Faculty of Engineering (ASUFE), and the American University in Cairo.
 He studied Computer Science with a minor in Theater and Drama.
 He played water polo for his varsity team while based in Europe (1986–9), worked part-time as a fashion model (1993–6), and was a late-night talk show host and radio presenter in the late 1990s.

-He joined the theatre department at The American University in Cairo, where he had the opportunity to discover his acting talent in the University's drama productions.
-In 1997 he left to the United States for more independent studies of his passion, filmmaking.
-There he studied film acting, cinematography and directing.
-He cited his acting teacher Dr Mahmoud Al Lozy as his mentor who has influenced him the most.
+He joined the theatre department at The American University in Cairo, where he had the opportunity to discover his acting talent in the university's drama productions.
+In 1997, he left for the United States for more independent studies of his passion, filmmaking.
+There, he studied film acting, cinematography, and directing.
+He cited his acting teacher, Dr Mahmoud Al Lozy, as his mentor who influenced him the most.

 Acting career

-The first phase of Naga's acting career (1989–2002) was largely on stage (in the theatre), although he began hosting TV talk shows in 1998, which contributed to his popularity as a media personality in Egypt and Arabic speaking states.
+The first phase of Naga's acting career (1989–2002) was largely on stage (in the theatre).
+However, he began hosting TV talk shows in 1998, contributing to his popularity as a media personality in Egypt and Arabic-speaking states.
 His television and film work has included a variety of different genres.
-After co-producing and acting in 2009 independent film Heliopolis by first time director Ahmad Abdalla, he starred in a second film Microphone which he also co-produced with Mohamed Hefzy in 2010.
-From 2010 onwards Abol Naga mostly played the lead of much more diverse and complex roles, continued to win numerous awards as an actor and as a producer from regional and international prestigious film festivals. appointed as a jury member and sometimes jury head of regional and international film festivals. he is considered one of the top actors in the world today out of the Arab region.
+After co-producing and acting in the 2009 independent film Heliopolis by first-time director Ahmad Abdalla, he starred in a second film, Microphone, which he also co-produced with Mohamed Hefzy in 2010.
+From 2010 onwards, Abol Naga mostly played the lead of much more diverse and complex roles, continued to win numerous awards as an actor and as a producer from regional and international prestigious film festivals.
+Appointed as a jury member and sometimes jury head of regional and international film festivals.
+He is considered one of the top actors in the world today, out of the Arab region.